-Therefore, stick to a fee with higher protein and less calcium when you’re also feeding roosters.
+Therefore, stick to a fee with higher protein and less calcium while also feeding roosters.

 Too Much of a Good Thing: Can Hens Have Too Much Calcium?

-Calcium overdose rarely occurs unless a hen has suddenly stopped laying but continues to consume a supplement.
+Calcium overdose rarely occurs unless a hen suddenly stops laying but continues to consume a supplement.

 If you own hens, then it’s important to give them calcium.

 Without enough of this mineral in their diet, your animals will suffer from many health problems and might not live as long or be able to produce eggs at the appropriate rate.

 To avoid these issues for yourself and your flock, ensure they’re getting an ample supply of calcium-rich foods such as kale, spinach, broccoli leaves (a favorite among chickens), almonds, sesame seeds, cheese, and yogurt.